¶¡ÏãÔ°AV

 TIP #3

-Use the Cost Calculator to help you estimate your expenses each term and help you budget for the school year.
+Use our Cost Calculator to help you estimate your expenses each term and help you budget for the school year.

-While the academic or administrative sides of the student experience are important, these are only part of the equation!
-You’ll still need to accommodate the other things in your life outside of school—they impact your ability to take on higher course loads just as much, as all these compete for your time and a slot in your daily or weekly schedule:
+While the academic and administrative sides of the student experience are important, these are only part of the whole equation.
+You’ll still need to accommodate other things in your life outside of school—they can impact your ability to take on higher course loads just as much, as all these compete for your time and a window in your daily or weekly schedule:

 • Work and/or volunteer commitments